-When a writer wants to write about a specific, highly unlikely situation, they often start at the result and manipulate past events to create a contrived series of events to justify it.
+When a writer wants to write about a specific, highly unlikely situation, sometimes they start at the result and manipulate past events in the story to create a contrived series of events to justify it.

 This can be done well, or it can be done poorly.
 If every step you take to justify your unlikely situation opens up more plot holes than it closes, I hate to say it, but you may need to rework your premise.
 Other times, you may need to rework your approach to handling the “realism” of your backstory.

 For example, you can explain all you want about how a group of ancient Aztecs managed to figure out the technology to create laser guns (opening up many plot hole regarding the other technologies they should have as well as the speed with which they invented all these breakthroughs), or you can just say that they stole them from time travelers and forced them to teach the Aztecs how to use them.

 To summarize the summary, some fictional settings require either an “unlikely” backstory, or an “unrealistic” one.
 If you can’t pull off one, go with the other.
 It might change your “artistic vision,” but at least people will pay attention to the story as opposed to questioning the setting.